Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Fatal Occupational Injuries in West Virginia — 2017
+Fatal Work Injuries in West Virginia — 2020

-Fatal work injuries totaled 51 in 2017 for West Virginia, the U.S. Bureau of Labor Statistics reported today.
-Sheila Watkins, the Bureau’s regional commissioner, noted that the number of work-related fatalities in West Virginia increased from 47 in the previous year.
+Fatal work injuries totaled 47 in 2020 for West Virginia, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Alexandra Hall Bovee noted that the number of work-related fatalities in West Virginia was similar to the previous year.
+(See chart 1.)
 Fatal occupational injuries in the state have ranged from a high of 95 in 2010 to a low of 35 in 2015.
-(See chart 1.)

-Nationally, transportation incidents remained the most frequent fatal workplace event in 2017, accounting for 40 percent of fatal work injuries.
-(See chart 2.)
-Falls, slips, or trips was the second-most common fatal event (17 percent), followed by violence and other injuries by persons or animals (16 percent).
+Nationally, transportation incidents was the most frequent fatal workplace event in 2020, accounting for 37 percent of fatal work injuries.
+Falls, slips, and trips was the second-most common fatal event (17 percent).

 Industry